Rowl1ng/Sketch_VR/README.md

 After cloning this project to your local path, you can open this project in Unity and load the `start` scene.

-You need to create a directory for saving your sketches before starting sketching.

-You can also start from vrpaint scene, where you need to replace the static variables in `PlayerManager.cs` before start programming:
+You can also start from `vrpaint` scene, where you need to replace the predefined static variables in `PlayerManager.cs` to your own paths before starting programming:

 ```
 public static string model_dir = @"..\demo_dataset";